 Joslin Bennett, Henniker

-Joslin is currently a stay-at-home mom.
-She worked from 2010 to 2015 as a Conservation Easement Steward at the Society for Protection of New Hampshire Forests.
-Before joining the Forest Society, Joslin had worked nearly ten years as an educator both in the classroom and outdoors.
+Joslin is currently an adjunct professor at New England College.
+Before teaching at NEC she worked from 2010 to 2015 as a Conservation Easement Steward at the Society for Protection of New Hampshire Forests.
+Prior to joining the Forest Society, Joslin was a classroom teacher and outdoor educator with the Appalachian Mountain Club and Solo Wilderness Medicine.
 Joslin holds a bachelors in Environmental Earth Science from Johns Hopkins University, and a masters in Forestry from the University of Montana.
 She has also done a tour as a Peace Corps Forestry Volunteer on Niue Island in the South Pacific.

 Mike Boyko, Weare